-Fantasy baseball salary cap leagues, in which you bid in an auction-style format for the fantasy production of players, is one of the most challenging and fun ways to play.
-There is more than one way to approach building a team, though.
+Fantasy baseball salary cap leagues, in which you bid in an auction-style format to acquire players, are one of the most challenging and fun ways to play the game.
+There is more than one preferred way to build a team, though.

-Some participants in these drafts like to employ a “Stars and Scrubs” approach, in which they bid heavily on the top players and let a good portion of the remainder of the roster fall into place thereafter.
-Others choose to balance the roster out more throughout, and some elect to remain very patient and take advantage of late values.
+Some participants in these drafts will employ a “Stars and Scrubs” approach, where they bid heavily on the top players and let a good portion of the remainder of the roster fall into place thereafter.
+Others choose to balance the roster throughout the draft, and some elect to remain very patient and take advantage of later values.

 The Tout Wars Mixed Salary Cap draft consisted of 15 teams, with 23 active starters.
-The starting lineup includes two catchers and nine pitchers.
-There is also a six-round reserve draft.
+The starting lineup includes two catchers and nine pitchers, and there was also a six-round reserve draft.

 The league uses a 5×5 rotisserie scoring system with a unique offensive twist.